vizstack/vizstack/README.md

-# Xnode
+# Vizstack
-Xnode facilitates quick and painless prototyping, experimenting, and sharing through a platform built by researchers, for researchers.
+> Declaratively assemble data-driven software visualizations.
+This is a work in progress.
+Come back soon for the public release!

  ## Requirements
   - Sandboxes must be run with Python 3.6+, as our code uses type hinting.